Mel Tomlinson: Career

 Tomlinson began his professional dance career as a principal dancer with Agnes de Mille Heritage Dance Theater, which was founded at the North Carolina School of the Arts.
 In 1974 Tomlinson moved to New York City to join Dance Theatre of Harlem, choosing the company after also receiving invitations from Joffrey Ballet and Boston Ballet.
 He was promoted to soloist with Dance Theatre of Harlem, performing in Manifestations, Swan Lake, and Scheherazade.
 He later took leave from Dance Theatre of Harlem to join Alvin Ailey American Dance Theater; dancing in Pas de Duke and The Time Before the Time After.
 Tomlinson joined the New York City Ballet in 1981; at the time the only African-American dancer at the company.
 He made his debut at New York City Ballet on November 27, 1981, in George Balanchine's Agon, dancing with Heather Watts.

 In 1983, Tomlinson received the first annual North Carolina Prize for outstanding work in the visual or performing arts.
 In 1987 Tomlinson retired from New York City Ballet, having reached the rank of soloist, and moved back to North Carolina to join the faculty at the University of North Carolina School of the Arts.
 He came out of retirement to dance as a principal dancer for the North Carolina Dance Theatre under the direction of Salvatore Aiello.
 In 1991 he left North Carolina Dance Theatre and joined Boston Ballet as a principal dancer and master teacher in the CITYDANCE program, dancing with the company until 1994.
 Tomlinson also taught at Boston Conservatory of Music, Harvard University, the University of North Carolina at Charlotte, the School at Greensboro Ballet, and Charlotte Ballet.

 Personal life

 Tomlinson was openly gay.
 He was diagnosed with HIV in the 1990s and developed AIDS.
 On December 8, 1998, Tomlinson was admitted into the House of Mercy, a ministry of the Catholic Sisters of Mercy in Belmont, North Carolina that assists people in the final stages of AIDS.
-Shirley Stowe, director of nursing at the House of Mercy, expected Tomlinson to die within six months after being admitted.
-He made a slow recovery and was eventually released from the house on September 10, 2000.
+Staff there expected him to die within six months.
+He made a slow recovery and was discharged from the house on September 10, 2000.

 Tomlinson received a Ph.D. from Carolina University of Theology and was ordained as a Baptist minister.

 Tomlinson later lived in Charlotte, North Carolina, and was a dance teacher and director of The Hallelujah Dance Corps at St. Paul Baptist Church.
 He died on February 5, 2019, at the age of 65.